Ministerial Conference

 The Ministerial Conference is the top decision making body of the World Trade Organization (WTO).
-There have been twelve ministerial conferences from 1996 to 2022, usually every two years.
+There have been thirteen ministerial conferences from 1996 to 2024, usually every two years.

 Ministerial conferences

 First ministerial conference

 The inaugural ministerial conference was held in Singapore in 1996.
 Its primary purpose was to initiate an international effort among global trading nations to overhaul the structure and mechanisms of the General Agreement on Tariffs and Trade (GATT) while preserving the considerable progress and success achieved by that system since its inception in 1948.

 Disagreements, largely between developed and developing economies, emerged over four issues initiated by this conference; afterward, these were collectively referred to as the "Singapore issues".

 Second ministerial conference

 Was held in Geneva in Switzerland.

 Third ministerial conference

 The third conference in Seattle, United States ended in failure, with massive demonstrations and police and National Guard crowd control efforts drawing worldwide attention.

 Fourth ministerial conference

 The fourth conference was held in Doha In Persian Gulf nation of Qatar.
 The Doha Development Round was launched at the conference.
 The conference also approved the joining of China, which became the 143rd member to join.